frink-okn/frink-landing-zone/docs/help/update.md

 - **Trigger**: After merging the stable dataset back into the main branch, a tag is created, marking the official release of the dataset.
 - **Deployment**: The creation of this tag initiates an automatic deployment process, loading the new dataset.

-### **Automation Considerations**

-To fully automate this process, ensure the following:
-- **Strong Testing Framework**: Tests should validate raw and processed data to mitigate the risk of deployment failures.
-- **ETL Pipelines with Control**: Ensure ETL pipelines can create tags only when validations are passed and the dataset is fully reliable.

 ### **Summary of Versioning Workflow**
 1. **Raw Data**: Changes made in the `develop` branch.